Coming Out of the Dark

 "Coming Out of the Dark" is a song by Cuban-American singer and songwriter Gloria Estefan.
 It was released on January 10, 1991, worldwide by Epic Records as the leading and first single from her second album, Into the Light (1991).
 It was written by Estefan with her husband Emilio Estefan, Jr. and Jon Secada, and produced by Estefan Jr., Jorge Casas and Clay Ostwald.
 It became the singer's third number one in the United States and second number one in Canada (solo and with Miami Sound Machine).
 The song is a soul ballad which includes the use of a choir.
 Among the voices in the choir are Estefan's colleague, the Cuban singer Jon Secada, and the R&B singer Betty Wright (both had participated in backing vocals on her debut solo album, Cuts Both Ways as well as Into the Light).
-The song's accompanying music video received heavy rotation on MTV Europe.
+The song's accompanying music video received heavy rotation on MTV Europe in March 1991.

 This is the first single released after Estefan's accident on March 20, 1990—an 18-wheeler rammed her tour bus, nearly causing the singer's death—when her "Get on Your Feet Tour" was in progress.
 It is also the first song that Estefan performed publicly after recovering, inspired by the near-fatal accident and also is dedicated to her husband.
 The title was inspired by a phrase her husband had written on a piece of paper as a helicopter transported her for delicate surgery to repair her broken back.
 She explained to Billboard: "My husband had been in one of the helicopters traveling from one hospital to the other.
 It was really dark and gray, and he was traumatized.
 He got this ray of light that hit him in the face, and he got the idea for 'Coming Out of the Dark'."

 Estefan was careful not to turn Into the Light into a pity party.
 "I hate pity," she told the Los Angeles Daily News.
 "I'm very self-reliant and independent, and I'm used to that role.
 I don't like people feeling sorry for me.
 So I wrote 'Coming Out of the Dark' to let the people around me know how important they are to me.
 But that was as far as I wanted to go with the accident.
 I didn't want this to become 'the album on the accident.'
 What am I going to sing - 'Oh, this bus hit me'?"

 Chart performance

-The song was a number one hit on both the US Billboard Hot 100 and Adult Contemporary charts (and her last to date on both charts).
-The song was also a hit in Canada, Spain and Japan.
-However, it didn't have as much impact in the rest of Europe, where Estefan had always been popular.
-In Ireland, the single only reached the top 20; and in UK reached the top 40, a very low position in comparison to other singles.
+The song was a number one hit on the US Billboard Hot 100, US Cash Box Top 100 and Adult Contemporary charts.
+The song was also a hit in Canada, Spain and Japan, while having moderate success in the rest of Europe, where Estefan had always been popular.
+In Ireland, the single reached the top 20, and in the UK it reached the top 40.